Semi-automatically optimized calibration of internal combustion engines: Semi-automatic Calibration

 \subsection{An Integer Linear Program}

-In this section we detail how to employ an integer linear program to derive a solution $\SOL$ from the reduced set of measurements $\dmeasurements_{\text{red}}$ that satisfies the objectives listed in Section \ref{sec:discretization}.
-For an introduction to the solution of integer linear programs, see \cite{Cook1998}, \cite{Schrijver1998}, and \cite{Sierksma2001}.
+As advertised in Section~\ref{sec:discretization}, we will now detail how to formulate the discrete optimization problem~\eqref{eq:discrete-opt} as an integer linear program (ILP) in order derive a preliminary solution map $\SOLprelim\colon [k]\times [k] \to \R^m \times \R^n$ from the reduced set of measurements $\dmeasurements_{\text{red}}$ that satisfies the objectives listed in Section~\ref{sec:discretization}.
+This ILP-solution $\SOLprelim$ is not necessarily a complete solution map $\SOL$, as it may contain some placeholders, which must be replaced in a subsequent interpolation step; cf.\ Section~\ref{sec:hunt-mode}.
+For an introduction to the solution of ILPs, see~\cite{Cook1998},~\cite{Schrijver1998}, and~\cite{Sierksma2001}.

-Now, for a data point $d^q$, let $S^q$ be the stack that contains it.
-As before, let ``$\fuel$'' be the data point index corresponding to the injected fuel quantity.
-Then the \emph{prey value} of $d^q$ is defined as
+For a data point $d^q$, let $S^q$ be the stack that contains it.
+As before, let \enquote{$\fuel$} be the data point index corresponding to the injected fuel quantity.
+Then we call the weight

+the \emph{prey value} of $d^q$.
+The prey value of $d^q$ is the negative of the quotient of the minimal fuel consumption among all data points in $S^q$, the stack containing $d^q$, over the fuel consumption at $d^q$.
+As such, the absolute value of any prey value is smaller than or equal to $1$.
+Ideally, a prey value equals $-1$.